Battle of the Muthul

-The Battle
+Battle

 The objective of Metellus' army was to reach the interior of Numidia.
 His army had to descend from the mountains and cross a desert plain eighteen miles wide to reach the Muthul River where he could refill his water reserves.
 Jugurtha had deployed part of his infantry and all of his war elephants along the river, under Bomilcar, while all of his cavalry and the best part of his infantry was hidden in a short and bushy ridge along the path the Roman army had to follow.

 Descending from the mountain pass, Metellus noticed the ambush, but his army needed to refill its water reserves, and thus had to cross the desert without cavalry coverage and within sight of the enemy.
 So he detached a small force under the command of Publius Rutilius Rufus to set up a camp beside the river.
 The main part of the Roman army moved diagonally towards the Numidian force on the ridge to dislodge them.

 Jugurtha ordered his infantry to cut off the retreat of the Romans by occupying the mountain pass while the Numidian cavalry charged against the Romans, scattering them into small detachments.
 The Romans were kept in small groups, unable to perform any coordinated movement.
 Each group was fighting for its own survival, and the Numidian cavalry had control of the battlefield.
 Bomilcar engaged the troops of Rufus, thus preventing him from aiding Metellus' troops.

 At this point Gaius Marius, an officer who had risen from the ranks, re-organized a few detachments, and led a column of 2,000 soldiers through the Numidians to free his commander Metellus.
 Marius then led the Roman column up the hill against the Numidian infantry, which retreated, leaving the Romans with control of the hill.
 From this position, Marius led his men against the rear of the Numidian cavalry, uniting the separated Roman detachments into a single army.

 At the same time, Rufus had held the Numidian force on the river, and succeeded in killing or routing the Numidian elephants.
-At evening, the two armies met and rejoined.
+In the evening, the two armies met and rejoined.

 Despite the retreat of the Numidians, the retreat was well-timed by the quick-thinking Jugurtha.
 As a result, Jugurtha's forces suffered light casualties compared with the battered Romans.
 Therefore, the result was somewhat indecisive.

 The Romans primarily survived the battle thanks to the luck of the Roman scouts prior to the battle, and the inspirational leadership of Marius against the odds.